lartpang/PySODEvalToolkit/tools/readme.md

   -o TEX_FILE, --tex-file TEX_FILE
                         The path of the exported tex file.
   -c CONFIG_FILE, --config-file CONFIG_FILE
-                        The path of the customized config file.
+                        The path of the customized config yaml file.
   --contain-table-env   Whether to containe the table env in the exported code.
   --transpose           Whether to transpose the table.
 ```